Electron Engine ™

 Possible range of use for Auto Bias tubes

-- At Bias voltage below 15 Volt, the formula gets somewhat unprecise.
+In many cases yes.
+Just at Bias voltage below 15 Volt, the formula gets somewhat unprecise.
 That does not mean it does not work, you just need to find the best value of Rs experimental.
-The lowest limit is 9...10Volts.
+Doing so, the circuit works down to bias voltage of 3V.

 Monitor a power supply voltage